JoinColony/colonyNetwork/docs/_TLDR_Tasks.md

 Once created, some changes to a task require the signature of multiple roles.
 See the colonyJS [Task Lifecycle](/colonyjs/topics-task-lifecycle/) and [Using Multisignature](/colonyjs/topics-using-multisignature/) documentation for for further information about role permissions and multi-sig operations.

-Additionally, in the first version of the Colony Network, the creation and modification of tasks is mediated by `auth` roles as described in the [AuthorityClient API](/colonyjs/topics-managing-permissions/).
+Additionally, in the first version of the Colony Network, the creation and modification of tasks is mediated by `auth` roles as described in the [Colony Roles](/colonyjs/topics-colony-roles/).

 ## The Task Life-cycle